dartmouth-cs98/rekall-mobile/README.md

 2. Login with user: rekall-cs98 pass: ashleysong0418
 3. Click into Rekall and begin using!

+### TestFlight configuration
+1. Download TestFlight on your mobile phone
+2. Click [this](https://testflight.apple.com/join/qrVpQTqQ) from your phone

 ### Pages
 * Explore
     * This page has an assortment of 360º YouTube videos that you can browse through and add to your albums.